 In 2020, California introduced a series of legislative bills that address wildfire risks and responsibilities, several of which specifically targeted utility companies.
 These include Senate Bill 901 (SB 901), enacted in 2018, and Assembly Bill 1054 (AB 1054), passed in 2019.

 SB 901 mandated that utility companies annually present wildfire mitigation plans to the state.
 It also increased funding for forest health, fire prevention, and prescribed burns.
 AB 1054 created a wildfire insurance fund, providing utilities a line of financial relief if they meet certain safety standards.
-However, the law emphasized that utilities would remain liable for fire damages if their equipment caused a fire, even if they weren’t negligent, under the doctrine of “inverse condemnation”.
+However, the law emphasized that utilities would remain liable for fire damages if their equipment caused a fire, even if they weren’t negligent.

 In response to such devastating incidents, the state has imposed stringent regulations on utilities.
 For instance, under the new laws, utility companies are required to conduct comprehensive inspections of their infrastructure, bolster their equipment to withstand extreme weather conditions, and improve their systems to shut off power during high wildfire risk.